MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Enter a valid e-mail address for the test e-mail message.

 3. Enter a subject line for the message.
-The default entry is “Test E-Mail for Microsoft Dynamics GP Workflow”.
+The default entry is "Test E-Mail for Microsoft Dynamics GP Workflow".

-4. Enter the message that will appear in the e-mail when sending the test message.The default entry for the body is “This is a test e-mail for Microsoft Dynamics GP Workflow.”
+4. Enter the message that will appear in the e-mail when sending the test message.The default entry for the body is "This is a test e-mail for Microsoft Dynamics GP Workflow."

 5. Choose Send Test E-Mail.